A discussion about violin reduction: geometric analysis of contour lines and channel of minima: Discussion on the Plane of Symmetry

-Conceptually, the sound board and the back of a violin should be perfectly aligned and symmetrical.
-However, as wood is a material that ages, warps and twists over time, it is unlikely to find an instrument with such characteristics.
-We are therefore interested in finding the plane of symmetry that best represents this expectation of parallelism between the plates.
+As wood is a material that ages, warps and twists over time, it is unlikely to find a violin with perfectly aligned and symmetrical sound board and back.
+Still, we are interested in finding the plane of symmetry that best represents this expectation of parallelism between the plates.
 To do this, we first isolate the contours of the sound board and the back.
-Using orthogonal regression, we calculate the best plane (in the least squares sense) that passes through each of these two contours.
-An example of a cross section in the $Oxz$ plane is shown in Figure \ref{fig:symmetry_plane} (top).
-We then calculate the bisector plane between the planes of the two plates, namely the plane of symmetry between the sound board and the back, shown in red in Figure \ref{fig:symmetry_plane}.
+Using orthogonal regression, we fit each of these two contours in a plane according to a least-square criterion.
+An example of a cross section in the $Oxz$ plane is shown in Fig. \ref{fig:symmetry_plane} (top).
+We then calculate the bisector plane between the planes of the two plates, namely the plane of symmetry between the sound board and the back, shown in red in Fig. \ref{fig:symmetry_plane}.
 Once this plane has been calculated, we apply a rotation operator to the coordinates of the plates, so that the plane of symmetry becomes parallel to the plane $z=0$.
 We finally adjust its offset to merge it with the $Oxy$ plane.
-The resulting alignment in the $Oxz$ plane is shown at the bottom of Figure \ref{fig:symmetry_plane}.
-Note that as the example in Figure \ref{fig:symmetry_plane} stems from a 2D planar cut and that the angle of rotation is a dihedral angle in 3D, the 3D rotation itself does not correspond to the yellow angle.
+The resulting alignment in the $Oxz$ plane is shown at the bottom of Fig. \ref{fig:symmetry_plane}.
+Note that as the example in Fig. \ref{fig:symmetry_plane} stems from a 2D planar cut and that the angle of rotation is a dihedral angle in 3D, the 3D rotation itself does not correspond to the yellow angle.

 We were then interested in the different dihedral angles occuring between the planes of the contours of the sound board, the back, the plane of symmetry (before rotation) and the horizontal plane $z=0$.
 The distribution of these angles for the corpus of 37 instruments\footnote{Instrument 2776 has been disassembled and no longer has a sound board, only a back.
-Analysis of the various angles therefore makes no sense for this instrument.} is shown in Figure \ref{fig:Angles}.
-On the histograms, bins are drawn every $\ang{0.05}$ and each instrument is referenced by its MIM inventory number\footnote{For the sake of convenience, instrument 2005.023 has been listed as 2005 on Figure \ref{fig:Angles}.}, available in Appendix \ref{sec:Appendix}.
+Analysis of the various angles therefore makes no sense for this instrument.} is shown in Fig. \ref{fig:Angles}.
+On the histograms, bins are drawn every $\ang{0.05}$ and each instrument is referenced by its MIM inventory number\footnote{For the sake of convenience, instrument 2005.023 has been listed as 2005 on Fig. \ref{fig:Angles}.}, available in Appendix \ref{sec:Appendix}.